 - getting regular exercise, but not too close to bedtime

 - not drinking alcohol or eating big meals before bedtime

 People are often reassured to learn that they are not 'uniquely weird' in having episodes of sleep paralysis.
 However, see your doctor if the condition is severe or you are concerned it may be linked to an underlying health condition.

-You may be referred to a specialist, such as a neurologist.
+You may be referred to a specialist, such as a sleep physician or neurologist.